DediMurphy/DediMurphy/README.md

 # Hi! 👋 I'm Dedi Murphy.

-I'm diving deep into the exciting world of Android app development! 📱 As a passionate student, I'm on a mission to soak up all the knowledge I can and put it into action to create apps that are not just cool, but also super user-friendly and impactful.
+I'm diving deep into the exciting world of Android app development! and Front-end developer 📱 As a passionate student, I'm on a mission to soak up all the knowledge I can and put it into action to create apps that are not just cool, but also super user-friendly and impactful.

 > 🌱 I’m currently learning about mobile application
 > ⚡ Currently study at Bina Sarana Informatika University